goffreder/QuodJS/README.md

 ## Install

-To use ooJS just include `src/ooJS.min.js` in your HTML file.
+To use Quod just include `src/quod.min.js` in your HTML file.

 ## Node.js

-ooJS is tested and working with Node.js v0.11.13.
+Quod is tested and working with Node.js v0.11.13.

 ## Testing

-`testset.js` contains a few examples of what you can achieve with ooJS.
+`testset.js` contains a few examples of what you can achieve with Quod.
 You can see it running at `tests/index.html`.

 ## Changelog